 - The boutique/cult brands

 These are smaller brands that compete on perceived superior quality.
 Their prices are high, and they tend to have a small but loyal fan base.
 In the world of boules, this means such brands as KTK and Boule Bleue.
-Over the years OBUT has bought up and retired many of the boutique brands, including JB Petanque, MS Petanque and Boule Noire.
+Over the years OBUT has bought up and retired many of the older boutique brands, including JB Petanque, MS Petanque and Boule Noire.

 - The mass market